adnhq/duos-eats/README.md

 # Duos Eats 🍴

 Welcome to **Duos Eats**, your ultimate destination for delicious meals at discounted prices!
-Whether you’re ordering food for delivery or reserving a table at your favorite restaurant, Duos Eats makes it simple and rewarding.
+Whether you’re ordering food or reserving a table at your favorite restaurant, Duos Eats makes it simple and rewarding.

 ### 🚀 Go to _[DUOS EATS](https://duoseats.com)_